CPM Investing LLC - Research and Investment Publications

 Although Focused 15 Investing subscribers may be instructed to sell out of ETFs from time to time, it is helpful to remember that because we are trading widely-held investments and liquid investments, when we are selling, someone else is buying, and the ETF manager always collects its fee.
 Thus, the ETFs managers (with help from banks) continue to offer the return magnification.
 Furthermore, keep in mind that the banks providing the magnification to the ETF manager are large, have long investment horizons, and manage their overall risk to the markets in a collective manner across all their relationships.

-Overall, the levered ETF "DDM" is bit more expensive than DIA, but in our model portfolios, we derive great benefit from the magnification of the returns from these high-quality companies with liquid stocks and bonds.
+Overall, the levered ETF "DDM" is more expensive than DIA.
+However, in our model portfolios, we derive great benefit from the magnification of the returns from these high-quality companies with liquid stocks and bonds.

 Using this ETF in Focused 15 model portfolios allows us to address the known bias of underperformance of our loss-avoidance signals in the late stage of an ascending market.
 It also allows us to bring portfolio variability close to that of the DJIA, which has a fairly low level of variability overall, while we still achieving higher returns—thus creating a more compelling and beneficial Return-to-Variability ratio for our subscribers.